videlalvaro/cloudfoundry-clojure-demo/README.md

                         :ns 'clojure-demo})))
 ```

-Also as you can see there we are using the `claude.core/cloudfoundry?` helper to see if we are running in the cloud.
+Also as you can see in that code snippet we are using the `claude.core/cloudfoundry?` helper to see if we are running in the cloud.
 In that case we can set the web app environment to `:prod`.

 So far we have a basic clojure project that can be run from a .jar file.
 Let's create that jar file and deploy it to Cloud Foundry.
 We asume that you are already logged into Cloud Foundry.